ModularMerchant

 Previewing a Template Package & going live

-Before going live with my new Template Package, I can preview it in my storefront.
+Before going live with my new Template Package, I can preview it in my storefront, by selecting the Preview link.
 This option will apply the HTML templates in the Template Package to the store on just my computer.
 To the rest of the world, my store will continue to display its current live Template Package.
 This is a good way to debug your templates before publishing them live to your publicly viewable storefront.

-When I’ve finished previewing the new package, I can reset my web browser back to my actual live Template Package by clicking the Template Package Sandbox's Reset button.
+When I’ve finished previewing the new package, I can reset my web browser back to my actual live Template Package by clicking the Template Package Sandbox's Stop previewing link.
 (Note: I can also reset my web browser by closing it completely, and then reopening it.)

-If I find any errors that need fixing while I’m previewing, I can use the Template Editor to make corrections.
-Otherwise, I can select the Go Live option, which will set the Template Package as my storefront's live Template Package.
+If I find any errors that need fixing while I’m previewing, I can use the Template Editor section of the sandbox to make corrections.
+Otherwise, I can select the Apply to storefront option, which will set the Template Package as my storefront's live Template Package.
 Now, all of the customers who visit my store will have the live Template Package used during their shopping experience.

 Page 1 2 3 4